wikimedia/mediawiki-libs-Zest/README.md

 options:
 * `standardsMode` (`bool`): if present and true, various PHP workarounds will be disabled in favor of calling methods defined in web standards.
+* `getElementsById` (`true|callable(DOMNode,string):array<DOMElement>`):
+  if set to `true` then an optimization will be disabled to ensure that Zest can return multiple elements for ID selectors if IDs are not unique in the document.
+If set to a `callable` that takes a context node and an ID string and returns an array of Elements, a third-party DOM implementation can support an efficient index allowing multiple elements to share the same ID.

 #### `Zest::find( string $selector, $context, array $opts = [] ): array`</dt>
 This is equivalent to the standard